How do I return to work while still breastfeeding?

 Express milk at work

 Whatever you plan to do, a breast pump will be invaluable!
 If you take it to work, you can then express some milk whenever your breasts become engorged and you can also use it to stimulate them if your supply diminishes.
+Take some lactation cookies from Majka to maintain or increase your milk supply.

 Good luck with your return to work and I hope this advice makes the transition less painful – in every sense of the word!